ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 This is interpreted as: 'there are X times more cases of measles among children who do not eat vitamin A fortified foods than those who eat vitamin A fortified foods'

+We might need to use the odds ratio to measure effect of an exposure on rare diseases using a case-control design.
+Because the disease is rare, we will need to follow a lot of people for a long time before we see an incident cases.
+It would be easier to actively find the rare cases and then look at whether they have been exposed or not.

 If we want to compute the odds ratio:

 | :math:`odds_{1}` is the odds of disease in the exposed: :math:`\frac{a}{c} = \frac{risk_1}{1-risk_1}`